Made without PFCs / PFAS

 Where We Are

-Since that journey began, we have dramatically reduced the use of PFCs across our product lines, using these chemistries only when select products require it.
-Between 2013 and 2016, we were able to fully phase out the use of long-chain (C8) fluorocarbon-based treatments in DWR, guided by studies that demonstrated C8’s negative impacts on environmental and human health.
+After more than a decade of effort, we have dramatically reduced the use of PFAS across our product lines, but it’s been a struggle.
+Between 2013 and 2016, we were able to fully phase out the use of long-chain (or C8) fluorocarbon-based treatments in DWR (durable water repellent) finishes, guided by studies that demonstrated C8’s negative impacts on environmental and human health.
 Instead, we began using C6, a shorter-chain fluorocarbon that, at the time, was considered a less harmful chemistry.
 After our switch, new research emerged showing that C6 is just as detrimental to us and the environment.
-That’s when we decided to move to 100% PFC-free.
+That’s when we decided to start working toward water-repellent finishes and membranes made without any PFAS.

-In Fall 2019, we launched our first suite of products with PFC-free DWR, and in 2021, we introduced our first 100% PFC-free technical alpine products—the Men’s and Women’s Dual Aspect Jacket and Bibs, which eliminate PFCs from both the DWR coating as well as the water-repellent membrane.
+In Fall 2019, we launched our first products with DWR finishes made without PFCs, and in 2021, we introduced the Men’s and Women’s Dual Aspect Jacket and Bibs, which eliminate PFCs from both the DWR coating as well as the water-repellent membrane.

-In Spring 2023, 66% of Patagonia’s materials with water-repellent chemistries are PFC-free.
+In Fall 2023, 92% of Patagonia’s materials by volume with water-repellent chemistries are made without PFCs.

 (Making sure your waterproof and water-repellent gear stays that way means giving it the proper care it needs.
 Remember, a clean shell is a happy shell.
 Check out our product care guide for tips.)

-With no set industry-wide goal to eliminate the use of these chemistries, we see this as an opportunity to inspire others.
-By working within a shared supply chain and encouraging other apparel brands to utilize solutions we’ve vetted and adopted, we hope to enable large-scale changes and success in more PFC-free products throughout the industry.
+We will continue to work within a shared supply chain and encourage other apparel brands to utilize solutions we’ve vetted and adopted.
+This collaboration can enable large-scale changes and success in more products made without PFCs throughout the industry.